 But for most people, a structured program of study and preparation is necessary.

 Instruction is given that is individually structured in a friendly, comfortable environment.
 Each student progresses at his own pace with readily available help from experienced, caring instructors.
 You are welcome to come by during class time and discuss any questions or concerns.

 Call us today 828-439-6090

 Days -Monday – Thursday from 8:00 am – 10:00 am

 The Outreach Center is located at 510 E Fleming Drive Morganton NC

 For information on The Outreach Center please look at www.theoutreachcenter.org

 Career Employment Skills (CES) Training.
 The Career Employment Skills training is the culmination of academic training and is the vehicle that assists and prepares students for successful employment.
 The CES module includes vocational assessment and career counseling, job readiness activities, CES training software, and active involvement in employment search.
 A pre-employment checklist identifies barriers to employment.
 Job readiness activities include résumé preparation and job interview role-play.
-For clients needing proper interview attire we are able to refer them to New 2 You (The Outreach Center’s clothing distribution) where they can receive new clothing for their interviews.
-CES software includes tutorials covering the topics of work competency skills, personal finance, consumerism and community life skills, and are designed to enhance critical thinking skills.
+CES software includes tutorials covering the topics of work competency skills, personal finance, consumerism, and community life skills, and are designed to enhance critical thinking skills.
 Active career search involves Internet job search, employer contact, and employment application assistance along with temporary agency contacts.
 Fresh Start offers the Dress for Success program for job search participants in need of proper interview and work attire.